Measurement of $^{3,4}$He($K^-, \pi^0$)$^{3,4}_\Lambda$H reaction cross section and evaluation of hypertriton $\Lambda$ binding energy: Introduction

 To address these unresolved issues, the J-PARC E73 collaboration has proposed a novel method for hypernuclei production using the in-flight $^A$Z($K^-$, $\pi^0$)$^{A}_\Lambda$(Z-1) reaction at a beam momentum of 1.0 GeV/$c$ \cite{H4L}.
-This method allows us the direct production of $s$-shell hypernuclei in their ground state due to the small recoil momentum and spin non-flip dynamics \cite{harada}.
-This method is also particularly advantageous for determining the ground state quantum number and the binding energy of hypertriton when combined with measurements of $^{4}_{\Lambda}\text{H}$ as a reference.
+This method allows us the direct production of $s$-shell hypernuclei in their ground-state due to the small recoil momentum and spin non-flip dynamics \cite{harada}.
+This method is also particularly advantageous for determining the ground-state quantum number and the $\Lambda$ binding energy of hypertriton when combined with measurements of $^{4}_{\Lambda}\text{H}$ as a reference.